pdjstone/cloudpets-web-bluetooth/Readme.md

 # CloudPets Web Bluetoooth Demo

 So news just broke about the CloudPets server [being hacked and ransomed](https://www.troyhunt.com/data-from-connected-cloudpets-teddy-bears-leaked-and-ransomed-exposing-kids-voice-messages/).
 I discovered this delightful product a few months ago after detecting one with our [RaMBLE](https://play.google.com/store/apps/details?id=com.contextis.android.BLEScanner&hl=en_GB) Bluetooth LE scanner.
 I've been looking at the Bluetooth LE functionality of the toy.

+I'll be releasing a blog post and video tomorrow with more details about how this works.

-The code in this repository uses the new Web Bluetooth feature in Chrome to demonstrate various features of the toy:
+The code in this repository uses the new [Web Bluetooth](https://developers.google.com/web/updates/2015/07/interact-with-ble-devices-on-the-web) feature in Chrome to demonstrate various features of the toy:

 1. Upload audio to the toy
 2. Trigger playback of uploaded audio
 3. Remotely trigger recording functionality
 4. Download recorded audio
+5. Make the heart LED flash

 The toy has 5 audio 'slots'.
 Each slot can store around 40 seconds of audio.
 The toy itself always records to slot 1.